geozi/nodejs-typescript-task-manager/README.md

 - **Authentication**: Single factor, local authentication.
 - **Authorization**: JSON Web Token (JWT).

-## Differences over previous Nodejs projects
+## Differences with previous Nodejs projects

 The Task Manager API project :

 - uses Typescript for development and TypeDoc for documentation,
 - implements a layered architecture approach,
-- uses a combination of Node's build-in assert library, Sinon, and Mocha for unit and integration testing,
+- uses a combination of Node's build-in assert library, Sinon, Chai, and Mocha for unit and integration testing,
 - uses class syntax to create custom error classes.

 ##